The Hateful Eight: Production

+Development

 In November 2013, writer-director Quentin Tarantino said he was working on another Western.
 He initially attempted the story as a novel, a sequel to his film Django Unchained (2012), titled Django in White Hell but realized that the Django character did not fit the story.
 On January 11, 2014, the title was announced as The Hateful Eight.

 The film was inspired by the 1960s Western TV series Bonanza, The Virginian, and The High Chaparral.
 Tarantino said:

 Twice per season, those shows would have an episode where a bunch of outlaws would take the lead characters hostage.
 They would come to the Ponderosa and hold everybody hostage, or go to Judge Garth's place – Lee J. Cobb played him – in The Virginian and take hostages.
 There would be a guest star like David Carradine, Darren McGavin, Claude Akins, Robert Culp, Charles Bronson, or James Coburn.
 I don't like that storyline in a modern context, but I love it in a Western, where you would pass halfway through the show to find out if they were good or bad guys, and they all had a past that was revealed.
 I thought, 'What if I did a movie starring nothing but those characters?
 No heroes, no Michael Landon.
 Just a bunch of nefarious guys in a room, all telling backstories that may or may not be true.
 Trap those guys together in a room with a blizzard outside, give them guns, and see what happens.